-On September 11, Anthony Davis, former president of National Postal Mail Handlers Union Local 314, an affiliate of the Laborers union, was convicted by a jury in U.S. District Court for the Eastern District of Missouri on one count of embezzling $40,659 in funds from the St. Louis-based union.
-He had been indicted in April following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.
-Prosecutors had alleged that Davis, 51, a resident of O’Fallon, Ill., submitted fake invoices to the union and pocketed the reimbursements.
-Though maintaining his innocence, a jury, after a five-day trial, convicted him.
-Sentencing is set for early December.… Read More ➡
+On December 10, Anthony Davis, former president of National Postal Mail Handlers Union Local 314, a Laborers affiliate, was sentenced in U.S. District Court for the Eastern District of Missouri to one year and nine months in prison, and ordered to pay full restitution, for embezzling more than $40,000 in funds from the St. Louis-based union.
+He had been convicted by a jury in September after being indicted in April.
+Prosecutors had alleged that Davis, now 52, a resident of O’Fallon, Ill., had submitted fake invoices to the union and pocketed the reimbursements.
+The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

 On September 30, Jerry Ragster, former president of United Auto Workers Local 3057, pleaded guilty in the 71st District Court of Harrison County, Texas to theft of $3,372 in funds from the Marshall, Tex.-based union.
 He made full restitution during his plea.
 Ragster had been indicted in November 2013 after an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.
 UAW Local 3057 represented employees of Dana Corp. at the auto parts supplier’s Longview plant until its closure in 2012.… Read More ➡